Flixton - Flixton Hall (Suffolk)

 It is difficult to imagine that such destruction would be allowed these days, and wandering around the relic gave a feeling of great sadness that something so fabulous built by so many skilled hands is decaying and will be lost forever.

-There are some photographs of the old hall here and a more detailed history can be found here.
+There are some photographs of the old hall here.

 |Common Names and Latin Name||Latitude and Longitude||OS National Grid||Elevation